fiatconnect/specification/fiatconnect-api.md

 ## 3.2.
 Authentication & Authorization

-The FiatConnect API specifies *two* types of authentication; the first is required for all requests; the second is optionally required, depending on whether or not it is supported by the CICO provider.
-Since none of the endpoints required by the FiatConnect specification require priveleged authorization, the terms "authentication" and "authorization" here are more or less synonymous.
-If a user successfully authenticates, they are authorized to access the entirety of the API.
+The FiatConnect API specifies *two* types of authentication; the first authenticates the *user*, and is required for all requests;
+the second authenticates the *client*, and is optionally required, depending on whether or not it has been configured by the client with the provider.

 ### 3.2.1.
 DEK-based JWT Authentication